erroronline1/caro/readme.md

 * expired responsibilites trigger a message to plan anew
 * unclosed records trigger a message to proceed or close
 * new orders trigger a message to process
-* unreceived orders trigger a message to ask the vendor about estimated delivery
+* undelivered orders trigger a message to ask the vendor about estimated delivery
-* received but not delivered orders trigger a message to ask procurement to deliver or mark as delivered
+* delivered but not issued orders trigger a message to ask procurement to, or mark as issued
 * trainings will be scheduled for evaluation
 * expiring trainings will be scheduled for re-training
 * expired vendor documents will be scheduled for renewal